 Protect Your Skin From Sunlight

 You’ll likely hear this piece of advice every time you see a specialist for a dermatology appointment.
 Apply sunscreen that is SPF 15 at a minimum, and reapply it every few hours.
 Do so more often if you are sweating or swimming.
 Also, wear wide-brimmed hats and long pants or shirts to cover your limbs from UV radiation.
-If possible, don’t go outside between 10 in the morning and 4 in the afternoon.
+If possible, don’t go outside between 10 in the morning and 4 in the afternoon and wear dry skin creams.

 Eat and Drink Right